jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "GAN-Based Map Generation Technique of Aerial Image Using Residual Blocks and Canny Edge Detection", SCIE, UnderReview

-- **J. Si** and S. Kim, "Application of Super Resolution in Defect Detection for Industrial Products with Reconstruction Model", nternational Conference on Intelligent Smart Mobility And Revolutionary Transportation with IoT, UnderReview
+- **J. Si** and S. Kim, "Application of Super Resolution in Defect Detection for Industrial Products with Reconstruction Model", International Conference on Intelligent Smart Mobility And Revolutionary Transportation with IoT, UnderReview

-- **J. Si** and S. Kim, "Knowledge-based Utilization Defect Detection Model Fusion Of Transformer and Selective Diffusion with Histogram Matching", SCIE, TBD
+- **J. Si** and S. Kim, "HMD^2^: Texture Surface Defect Recognition with Histogram Matching and Two Stage Denoising Using a Diffusion Model", SCIE, UnderReview

 </br>